Ongoing Commitment to Excellence

 What spaces do you recommend for a sensory break?

-We will be opening our first Sensory Room in Fall 2020.
+We recommend the Sensory Room!
 The room is designed to address the needs of passengers with autism, sensory processing disorders, or those who need a calming recovery space from the sights and sounds of the airport.
-It will be a safe space for families or individual passengers with neurological or developmental disabilities.
+It is a safe space for families or individual passengers with neurological or developmental disabilities.
 The Sensory Room is designed with special lighting, furniture, and materials to help passengers prepare to travel or recover from their journey.
-The room will be located within the train station beneath the A gates.
+The Sensory Room is located on the train level of the A Gates STS Station in the long hallway near the elevators.
+You can use our interactive map for step-by-step directions.

 How do I file an ADA compliance complaint?